 If using fresh turmeric, then use 1 teaspoon grated fresh turmeric in place of ½ teaspoon dry turmeric powder.

-Fresh turmeric is generally available in whole foods.
+Fresh turmeric root is generally available in whole foods.

-If you are using turmeric powder, I would suggest you use good-quality organic powder.
+If you are using turmeric powder, I would suggest you use good-quality organic ground turmeric.

 Sometimes low-quality turmeric powder is adulterated with artificial color and you don’t want to use that.

-Sweetener – Add in a little honey or any other sweetener (maple syrup, agave nectar) of your choice if you like the tea sweet.
+Sweetener – Add in a little honey or any other sweetener like maple syrup or agave nectar if you like the tea sweet.

 You can also use sugar-free options like stevia or monk fruit.